-The municipal management clearly assures that there is planning and supervision of the execution of the services, but there is no documentation to prove such statement.
+The municipal management clearly assures that there is planning and supervision of the services, but there is no documentation to prove such statement.

 The way the collection services are performed has the aspect of using a low speed motor vehicle, compacting truck, one being designated as a driver and the others as collectors.